-The accounting and reporting policies of the Company conform to accounting principles generally accepted in the United States of America ("GAAP").
+The accounting and reporting policies of the Company conform to GAAP.
 The Company's fiscal year end is December 31.

 Principles of Consolidation

 These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Serve Operating Co. and Serve Robotics Canada Inc. All inter-company transactions and balances have been eliminated on consolidation.